mrclalmda/dockercon23-getting-started/README.md

 Main takeaways:
 * The default command upon initializing a container is replaced by whatever is after the image name
-* -v -> bind mount a volume; basically copies content from one folder to another one inside the container
+* -v (volume) -> bind mount a volume; basically copies content from one folder to another one inside the container
 * $(pwd) -> specify the path to the dev-express folder relative to current working directory
 * -w -> sets container working directory

 ### Building images
 This section covers Dockerfile usage, therefore most of the answers are inside the Dockerfiles

 1) docker build -t first-build .
 2) docker build -t simple-python-webapp .
 3) docker build -t nonroot-node-app